The Lobster - Winner Jury Prize Cannes Film Festival 2015

-Funding for development, production and distribution is provided through a range of programmes, as follows:
+Funding for development, production and distribution is provided through a range of programmes:

-Funding for producers to enable them to commission screenplays and undertake all practical work including the bringing together of the talent and the financial arrangements then necessary to prepare feature film or TV project for production.
+Funding for producers to commission a screenplay, bring together talent and undertake all of the practical work necessary to prepare a feature film for production.

-Funding for animation companies to enable them to undertake all concept, design and story work necessary for the development of an animated feature film or TV series.
+Funding for animation companies to undertake all of the concept, design and story work necessary for the development of an animated feature film or TV series.

-Funding for Irish Producers to enable them to participate in the development of high profile feature films and TV projects initiated by overseas producers.
+Funding for Irish producers to participate in the development of high-profile feature films and TV projects initiated and/or co-produced by overseas producers involving Irish creative talent.

 - Irish Film Production

-Films (live action and animation feature films) and high quality television drama (including English and Irish language drama) and animation television series originated and creatively led by Irish talents - directors, writers, producers - the content of which will generally express Irish culture in some way, and the practical management of which is primarily in Irish hands.
+Films (live-action and animated features) and in certain limited circumstances high-quality television drama (including English- and Irish-language drama) originated and creatively led by Irish talents - directors, writers, producers.
+The content will generally express Irish culture in some way, and the practical management will be primarily in Irish hands.

 - Creative Co-production

-Films originated outside Ireland in which an Irish producer is involved as a creative collaborator and provider of a minority of the finance needed; where the film is structured as an official or recognised co-production creatively driven with significant production activity occurring in Ireland and where in certain cases there is a commitment by a funding body in the principal producer's country to provide reciprocal support for an Irish film.
+Films originated outside Ireland in which an Irish producer is involved as a creative collaborator and provider of a minority of the finance needed.
+The film must be structured as an official co-production with significant production activity in the Republic of Ireland.
+In certain cases, there will be a commitment by a funding body in the principal producer's country to provide reciprocal support for an Irish film.

 - International Production

-Feature films and TV drama originating and principally managed from outside Ireland which use Ireland as a location and involves Irish creative elements, with local services provided by an Irish-based producer (please note this fund is not currently available)
+Feature films and TV drama originating and principally managed from outside Ireland which use Ireland as a location and involve Irish creative elements, with local services provided by an Irish-based producer (please note this fund is not currently available)

 Funding to enable the production of documentary films, with a clear emphasis on feature-length creative documentaries capable of reaching an international audience through theatrical and festival exposure.

-Funding to enable the completion of a fiction, animation or documentary film (but not a short film) which has reached post-production stage or later without BSÉ/IFB support, but which has run out of money.
+Funding to enable the completion of a fiction, animation or documentary film (but not a TV drama or short film) which has reached post-production stage or later without BSÉ/IFB support which shows great promise and is in need of further funding.

-Funding for recognised Irish distributors to cover the great majority of the marketing and promotion costs (as distinct from the costs of physical distribution and creation of materials) of feature films supported by BSÉ/IFB when released in Ireland
+Funding for recognised Irish distributors to cover the majority of the marketing and promotion costs (as distinct from the costs of physical distribution and creation of materials) of feature films supported by BSÉ/IFB when released in Ireland.

-Funding for Irish producers to help defray the costs of a limited theatrical release in Ireland (including Northern Ireland) for feature films already in receipt of BSÉ/IFB production funding, that have been unable to secure suitable theatrical distribution by a bona fide Irish distribution company
+Funding for Irish producers to help with the cost of a limited theatrical release in Ireland (including Northern Ireland) for feature films already in receipt of BSÉ/IFB production funding that have been unable to secure suitable theatrical distribution by a bona fide Irish distribution company.